Why Lego-Like Tech is going to change how you build architecture

 Why is this a growing trend?

 The obvious answer is that by viewing these components individually the FI can then choose the best of breed element for their requirements.
 Cost is also an important factor with this trend as single solutions are, in general, more expensive then taking these components singularly.

 How do you plug these components in?

-Historically, connecting these different technologies was the main blocker as to why this trend isn’t used.
-Connecting different vendors solutions was cumbersome and error-prone as different connection methods and practices were used by different solutions, however, with the rise of API’s available within solutions that provide these “Lego-blocks” now mean this potential blocker is now removed and the ability to plug these components into the ecosystem is now much easier to implement.
+Historically, connecting these different technologies was the main blocker to this approach.
+Connecting different vendors solutions was cumbersome and error-prone as different connection methods and practices were used by different solutions.
+However, the rise of API’s and their "Lego-blocks" architecture means this potential blocker is now removed and the ability to plug these components into the ecosystem is now much easier.

 Why this trend makes sense for a CTO

 This trend is mainly being used by new players in the market where the ecosystem is a blank page.
-However, moving forward established players in the market are also leaning more to this methodology.
-These institutions usually already have both the overall solution as well as the single components throughout the environment and are now looking to consolidate what technology they use as in many cases the same components are duplicated for different parts and the need to streamline the products need would result in a cost-cutting exercise
+However, moving forward established players are also leaning more to this methodology.
+These institutions may already have both the overall solution as well as the single components throughout their environment and are now looking to consolidate what technology they use.
+In some cases, the same components are duplicated for different parts of the enterprise and the need to streamline the products would result in a cost-cutting exercise